bobby-king3/baseball-analytics-python/README.md

-A learning project translating baseball analytics concepts from **"Analyzing Baseball Data with R"** into Python.
+Translating baseball analytics concepts from "Analyzing Baseball Data with R" to Python.

 ## About